Boris Holban: L’Affaire Manouchian

 On 15 June 1985, Ravery in a front-page story in L’Humanité accused "Roger" (one of the aliases used by Holban) as being the man who betrayed Manouchian.
 On 28 June 1985, the Communist weekly newspaper La Voix de l’Est ran an article that accused "un certain Olivier" ("a certain Oliver"-another of Holban's aliases) as having exaggerated his role in the resistance.

 L’Affaire Manouchian prompted much controversy at the time, all the more as the PCF disawoved Holban and put the blame for the arrest of groupe Monouchian on him, inspiring Holban to start writing his memoirs in response to defend his reputation.
 From the right, in the 1986 book L’Affaire Manouchian by Philippe Robrieux, it was alleged that Holban was part of an "ultra-secret special apparatus" within the PCF that answered only to the Kremlin and that Holban had betrayed the groupe Manouchian on orders from Moscow.
 From the left, a surviving member of groupe Manouchian and a PCF member, Arsène Tchakarian, blamed Holban for the betrayal of the group in his 1986 book Les Francs-tireurs de l'affiche rouge.
 Seeking to vindicate his reputation, Holban let himself be interviewed by the journalist Alexandre Adler from the Socialist newspaper Le Matin.
-Adler took up Holban's cause in a series of articles, arguing that he was leading a band of marquis guerillas in the forests of the Ardennes in the fall of 1943, and had not been in Paris for quite some time when the groupe Manouchian was arrested.
+Adler took up Holban's cause in a series of articles, arguing that he was leading a band of maquis guerillas in the forests of the Ardennes in the fall of 1943, and had not been in Paris for quite some time when the groupe Manouchian was arrested.
 Adler is the son of German Jewish Holocaust survivors and felt a strong kinship with Holban, who like him was an "outsider" in France.